preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/sharepoint-user-profiles-sync/index.rst

 To delete a synchronization from the list, click the dust bin.

-For a scheduled synchronization you also need to add an account in the Security settings (Secrets), see: :doc:`Security </admin-settings/tenant-settings/security/index>`
+For a scheduled synchronization you also need to add an account in the Security settings (Secrets), see: :doc:`Permissions for the tenant </admin-settings/tenant-settings/permissions/index>`

 Setup a new synchronization
 *****************************